GetSetAbhi/High-Level-System-Design/job_scheduler/README.md

 	* Re-enqueue the same job_run
 	* Or create a new job_run with status='queued' and scheduled_at = NOW() + retry_interval
 * Dead-letter jobs after exceeding max retries.
-* If a recurring job finished executing, the Controller sends an event into message queue for the scheduler so that it can create a new row in `job_run` table
+* If a recurring job finished executing, the Controller sends an api request to the scheduler so that it can create a new row in `job_run` table

 **Step 4- Worker**